harleydutton/tabula-rasa/meta/design/pending/group character creation.md

 3. going clockwise, define something your character wants from another character
 	- they choose a reason they don't want to give you that
 4. repeat the middle steps 2 and 3 until satisfied

+---

+mika said this was common for writers and it was called "round-table" something or other

+relationships, wants, tensions

+---

+round table writers' room group character creation helps define inter-character relationships, motivations, and tension have at least one for each character in an out